jessicaranft/Explorer-Stage10-RocketMovies/README.md

 # RocketMovies Web App

-# Status:
+# Status: Complete

-- Complete
+- See the deployed app here: https://rocketmovies-frontend.netlify.app/
+- You can create your own user, add movies, add avatar images, etc.

 # Description
-This is a project designed to integrate the front-end and back-end I developed in the links below:
+This is a project designed to integrate the front-end and back-end of the RocketMovies web app.
+The files in this repository are not configured for deployment, only for local testing.

+For the deployed repositories, see:
 - [Back-end](https://github.com/jessicaranft/rocketmovies-backend)
 - [Front-end](https://github.com/jessicaranft/rocketmovies-frontend)

-# Main stack:
+# Main stacks:

+- ReactJS
-- React
+- NodeJS

 # About